cpp-lln-lab/bidspm/docs/source/FAQ.md

 <a name="statistics:-how-should-i-name-my-conditions-in-my-eventstsv"></a>
 ## Statistics: How should I name my conditions in my events.tsv?

-In BIDS conditions should be named in the `trial_type` column of the `events.tsv` file.
+In BIDS format, conditions should be named in the `trial_type` column of the `events.tsv` file.

 Some good practices for naming "things" can probably be applied here.